ethankennerly/player-accuracy/README.md

     errors      0.506757  0.483444  0.287823
     inaccuracy  0.506757  0.462400  0.290275

+The standard deviation is a reasonable measure of dispersion of accuracy.

 ## Comparing two basketball players

 I loaded two players' files.
 Example: Steph Curry from 2016.